JarrodSwords/design-patterns/builder3/README.md

 > Separate the construction of a complex object from its representation...

+Looks like it answers *what*.

 > ...a complex object...

 > ...its representation...

+I was long confused about what this actually means.
+Does this mean destination `Type`?
+Does it mean from its potential source `Type`(s)?

 > ...so that the same construction process can create different representations.

+Looks like it answers *why*.

 > ...the same construction process...

+What is the *construction process*?

 > ...different representations.